 All soil, which is within 12 inches of bottom edge of floor joists or within 5 inches of sub-sills, must be removed.

-Note: Adequate clearance s Scuttle holes, 14 inches high and 16 inches wide, must be provided under drop sills, plumbing, and air ducts, or any other similar obstructions. for passage of a large man to make complete inspection under all parts of the building.
+Note: Scuttle holes, 14 inches high and 16 inches wide, must be provided under drop sills, plumbing, air ducts, or any other similar obstructions.
 All areas under the building must be made accessible for complete inspection.

 5. Shelter Tubes: